pymssql/pymssql/docs/ref/_mssql.rst

                        * ``'SQLHOST,5000'`` -- If you have set up an instance to listen on port 5000
                        * ``'SQLHOST:5000'`` -- The same as above

+    :param str encryption: Specify if encryption is desired.
+Supported for Microsoft servers.
+Possible values are:

+                           * ``'off'`` -- disables encryption
+                           * ``'request'`` -- means use if available
+                           * ``'require'`` -- means create and allow encrypted connections only

+                        .. versionadded:: 2.2.8

     :param str user: Database user to connect as

     :param str password: User's password